-The term 'Moving Averages' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Moving Averages' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Moving Averages are an indicator that is heavily used in technical analysis.
 They represent average prices spread out over a period of time.
 They are more useful because the changes in price action are smoothed out as any random price movements become filtered out.

 There are a number of different variations.
 Two of them prove to be the most commonly used.
 These are the simple moving average, or SMA, and the exponential moving average, or EMA.
 A simple moving average is a straight average compiled over a certain number of different time periods.
 With the Exponential Moving Average, prices that are more recent tend to have a greater amount of weight given to them than prices that are farther back.

 Moving Averages are most commonly used to find the direction of the overall trend.
 They also help to set the levels of resistance and support.
 Moving averages are also heavily used to create a number of other technical indicators.
 One of the better known that is based upon the moving averages is the MACD, or Moving Average Convergence Divergence.